shiyanhui/dht/README.md

 It contains two modes, the standard mode and the crawling mode.
 The standard mode follows the BEPs, and you can use it as a standard dht server.
-The crawling mode aims to spide as more medata info as possiple.
+The crawling mode aims to crawl as more metadata info as possiple.
 It doesn't follow the standard BEPs protocol.
 With the crawling mode, you can build another Pirate Bay.

 [bthub.io](http://bthub.io) is a BT search engine based on the crawling mode.

-## Install
+## Installation

     go get github.com/shiyanhui/dht

 ## Example

 Below is a simple spider.
 You can move [here](https://github.com/shiyanhui/dht/blob/master/sample) to see more samples.
-And you can also download the [binary file](https://github.com/shiyanhui/dht/files/407021/spider.zip) to run on your machine.

 ```go
 import (